-This Liquin Impasto is an improved version of Oleopasto.
-A slightly glossy impasto medium that retains brush strokes and palette knife strokes.
-Once dry, it forms a flexible and resistant film.
+Liquin Impasto is an improved version of Oleopasto and is perfect for creating impasto effects.
+This slightly glossy medium retains brush and palette knife strokes and forms a flexible and resistant film once dry.
 It is the only medium that thickens oils without any risk.

 In this table, we’ll take a closer look at the different types of Liquin and their respective characteristics and uses.